 DEVELOPMENT AND VALIDATION OF AN LC-MS/MS ASSAY FOR THE QUANTIFICATION OF FEDRATINIB IN HUMAN PLASMA AND DRIED BLOOD SPOT MATRICES

-Objective: The objective of the study was to develop and validate a highly sensitive and robust LC–MS/MS method for the quantification of Fedratinib (FRB), a selective JAK2 inhibitor used in the treatment of myelofibrosis, in both human plasma and dried blood spot (DBS) samples as per ICH M10 guidelines.
+Objectives: The objective of the study was to develop and validate a highly sensitive and robust LC-MS/MS method for the quantification of fedratinib (FRB), a selective Janus kinase 2 inhibitor used in the treatment of myelofibrosis, in both human plasma and dried blood spot (DBS) samples as per ICH M10 guidelines.

-Conclusion: DBS demonstrated equivalence with plasma for FRB quantification across LQC, MQC, and HQC levels, confirming its suitability as a reliable alternative to plasma for pharmacokinetic and bioequivalence studies.
-This validated method provides a practical and sensitive tool for FRB determination, particularly advantageous in decentralized and resource-limited settings.
+Conclusion: DBS demonstrated equivalence with plasma for FRB quantification across lower-quality control (QC), middle-QC, and high-QC levels, confirming its suitability as a reliable alternative to plasma for pharmacokinetic and bioequivalence studies.
+This validated method provides a practical and sensitive tool for FRB determination, particularly advantageous in decentralized and resource-limited settings

 Downloads